-The change log also includes: publication icons support, google AMP not forced by default, custom excerpts for each post (1.3.0+), collision detection on a commit when working in a team of editors, post filtering by several parameters for easy navigation.
+The changelog also includes publication icons support, google AMP not forced by default, custom excerpts for each post (1.3.0+), collision detection on a commit when working in a team of editors, post-filtering by several parameters for easy navigation.
 Developers can check this for all of the nitty-gritty changes on the development side of things.

 Ghost & FastComet

-Being a major release, Ghost 1.0 disappointed a lot of people for not being backwards compatible with ver.
+Being a major release, Ghost 1.0 disappointed a lot of people for not being backward-compatible with ver.
 0.11.11.
 While the technical changes in the platform and the updated Node.js version have made this release not suitable for most shared hosting environments out there, we are glad to report that we managed to find a workaround that allows our users to run version 1.x on their shared hosting packages.
 However, due to the specifics of the environment, we had to completely skip Ghost-CLI in order to make this possible.
 Due to this ghost 1.x is available only via a request for installation over our ticketing system.
 Since there is no PM2 (Node.js process manager) or forever installed on our shared servers, if you kill the process by accident, you will need to login into the SSH service and get it up with the following command:

 nohup npm start --production &